sowmya1283/hangman_python/README.md

 The following library was used:

-* Random - Used to generate random numbers for CPU ship placement, CPU guessing and CPU attacks.
+* Random - Used to generate random choice of words to be selected to play the game.

 ## **Software**